ranga27/loop-not-luck-platform/README.md

 - [ ] marshmallow UI
 - [ ] map over data to create input elements - reduce code and improve readability - reafactor the post opps page input elemets into an array to loop over to create HTML elements
 - [ ] prevent the app to generate unnecessary routes, rather checking current user role on each route it is great to generate only the routes that user have access
+- [ ] upgrade to react router 6 - lots of breaking changes

 New Dev instructions